derekwang99/DH110-DEREKWANG/assignment03/README.md

 > Where: This will be conducted in the home of the participant.
 > The interview will be recorded via Zoom.

+## Insights

+## Reflection

+This assignment made me appreciate the value of good questions.
+Throughout the script development process, I found it quite difficult to find relevant questions because I found my scope of the project to be a bit too broad.
+I think I will try to narrow down my project in the subsequent weeks.

 ## Step04: Plan to get into the context & write down the observation/ interview guide